MerlijnWajer/Wizzup-website/index.rst

     running.

-Rubberfuse
+Rubbernose
 ~~~~~~~~~~

-`Rubberfuse <https://github.com/MerlijnWajer/rubberfuse>`_ is a continuation of
+`Rubberfuse <https://hetgrotebos.org/wiki/rubbernose>`_ is a continuation of
 the work done on Rubberhose-FS by Julian Assange et al.
-Initially this project will focus on bringing a simplified version of Marutukku
-using FUSE, but I plan to eventually switch to device-mapper and extend the
-safety of the rubberhose-fs.

 SRL
 ~~~